anuj-agrawal-0705/lyricFinder/README.md

 ## Musixmatch API

-Get your API key and add to the .ENV file
+Get your API key and add to the .ENV file.

 [https://developer.musixmatch.com](https://developer.musixmatch.com)